Sergiu236/MobileApp-Referee-Manager/README.md

 # Persistence details (what is stored where)

--Local database (mobile device) — All referees and match records are persisted locally (SQLite or similar).
-This ensures the app is fully functional offline (reads/writes).
+-Local database (mobile device) — All referees and match records are persisted locally.
+This ensures the app is fully functional offline.
 -Server (remote central API) — The definitive copy lives on the server.
 The app synchronizes changes (create / update / delete) to the server when online.
--Minimum operations persisted on both (for excellent rubric coverage): Create, Update, Delete for both Referee and Match are persisted locally immediately and sent to the server when online.
-Read uses local cache for speed and offline availability; server read updates local cache on sync.
+-Minimum operations persisted on both: Create, Update, Delete for both Referee and Match are persisted locally immediately and sent to the server when online.

 # Offline scenarios (one separate scenario for each CRUD operation as required)